esterpantaleo/altra/README.md

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE
+.
 ####Dependences

 Installation instructions below assume that the *bedtools* and *samtools* are in your path and that the *gsl* and *boost dynamic_bitset* are installed on your system.
 Also the software uses *R* and the R package [*FLLat*](http://cran.r-project.org/web/packages/FLLat/index.html).